junxit/us-congress-bills-110/bill.md

 >     - **(A)** the procedures that will be used by the Director of National Intelligence and the Attorney General during the duration of the order to determine that there is a reasonable belief that the targets of the acquisition are persons that are located outside the United States and not United States persons;
 >     - **(B)** the nature of the information sought, including the identity of any foreign power against whom the acquisition will be directed;
 >     - **(C)** minimization procedures that meet the definition of minimization procedures under section 101(h) to be used with respect to such acquisition; and
->     - **(D)** the guidelines that will be used to ensure that an application is filed under section 104, if otherwise required by this Act, when the Federal Government seeks to conduct electronic surveillance of a person reasonably believed to be located in the United States.
+>     - **(D)** the guidelines that will be used to ensure that an application is filed under section 104, if otherwise required by this Act, when a significant purpose of an acquisition is to acquire the communications of a specific person reasonably believed to be located in the United States.
 > - **(c)** *Specific place not required* An application under subsection (a) is not required to identify the specific facilities, places, premises, or property at which the acquisition of foreign intelligence information will be directed.
 > - **(d)** *Review of application* Not later than 15 days after a judge receives an application under subsection (a), the judge shall review such application and shall approve the application if the judge finds that—
 >   - **(1)** the proposed procedures referred to in subsection (b)(2)(A) are reasonably designed to determine whether the targets of the acquisition are located outside the United States and not United States persons;
 >   - **(2)** the proposed minimization procedures referred to in subsection (b)(2)(C) meet the definition of minimization procedures under section 101(h); and
->   - **(3)** the guidelines referred to in subsection (b)(2)(D) are reasonably designed to ensure that an application is filed under section 104, if otherwise required by this Act, when the Federal Government seeks to conduct electronic surveillance of a person reasonably believed to be located in the United States.
+>   - **(3)** the guidelines referred to in subsection (b)(2)(D) are reasonably designed to ensure that an application is filed under section 104, if otherwise required by this Act, when a significant purpose of an acquisition is to acquire the communications of a specific person reasonably believed to be located in the United States.
 > - **(e)** *Order*
 >   - **(1)** *In general* A judge approving an application under subsection (d) shall issue an order—
 >     - **(A)** authorizing the acquisition of the contents of the communications as requested, or as modified by the judge;